 So, even if a lamp emits 20,000 lux, that doesn’t mean you can grow plants under it.

-You should know the amount of PAR that a lamp puts out before attempting to grow any plant under it.
+You should know the amount of PAR a lamp puts out before attempting to grow any plant under it.

-In case you can get the PPF or PPFD measurements of your grow light from a credible source on the internet, you won’t need to measure them again.
-Accordingly, you can only use a lux meter to measure the light intensity at the level of the leaves.
+If you can get your grow light’s PPF or PPFD measurements from a credible source, you won’t need to measure them again.
+Therefore, you can only use a lux meter to measure the light intensity at the level of the leaves.

-If you want pull the highest yield from your plants, you will benefit from having a PPFD meter.
+If you want to pull the highest yield from your plants, you will benefit from having a PPFD meter.

 Although the technology behind the device is advanced, Apogee MQ-500 is very easy to use.

+One slight downside—the price.
 Apogee MQ-500 PAR Meter is high-priced.
 So, at first, you may hesitate to buy it.

-How to Use a PPFD Meter With Your Plants?
+How To Use A PPFD Meter With Your Plants?

 Using a PPFD meter, you can take several PPFD measurements around the plant canopy.

-How to Understand PAR Readings?
+How To Understand PAR Readings?

 The PPFD measurements will allow you to choose the plants you can grow under a light fixture.